Damen Student Award

 - No nominee may receive this award for two consecutive years.

 - A faculty, staff, students, or administrator must nominate nominee.

 - Self-nominations are prohibited.

 - A maximum of ten to twelve awards will be presented each year

-- Nominee must have a cumulative grade point average of 2.5 or above.
+- Nominee must have a cumulative grade point average of 2.5 or above, as listed in LOCUS.

 - Students vote on finalists.

-- Dr. Kelly screens final roster to achieve balance based upon race, ethnicity, religion, major, gender, and sexual orientation.
+- The Vice President for Student Deveopment screens final roster to achieve balance based upon race, ethnicity, religion, major, gender, and sexual orientation.